smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 ## Proposed solution

 Suppose a custom RouterService is basically designed for OEM-specific head unit, and the head unit works only with that specific custom RouterService.
-The current logic in previous section does not work very well with custom RouterService, because it heavily depends on the timing when the app calls SdlBroadcastReceiver#queryForConnectedService.
+The current logic in previous section does not work very well in this scenario, because it heavily depends on the timing when the app calls SdlBroadcastReceiver#queryForConnectedService.
 To improve the connectivity of custom RouterService, the approach would be:

 1. Do not rely on user app to call queryForConnectedService; instead, SdlProxy should automatically checks to see the RouterService that connects with SDL Core whenever needed.

-2. Custom RouterService can not rely on other apps wake up the custom RouterService, because of its priority order.
+2. Custom RouterService can not rely on other apps to be waken up, because of its priority order.
 Instead, it needs to start RouterService by himself.

 3. We can reuse the existing logic that verifies the trusted RouterService.
 If a RouterService is not trusted, SdlProxy can wake up the best possible RouterService in the same way as current proxy does.